JulienBalestra/computor/readme.md

 ## Amazon EB

 This project is ready to be push on AWS Elastic Beanstalk.
-Just push a git archive on the EB platform :
+Just upload a git archive on the EB platform :

     git archive --format=zip HEAD > computor.zip